Need Help? 888-298-9489 M-F 8am to 8pm CST

 1. Wired or Wireless Gate Call Boxes

-When it comes to connectivity, gate call boxes are available in both wired and wireless options.
+Gate call boxes offer connectivity options in both wired and wireless formats.
 Let's take a closer look at each:

 Wired Gate Call Boxes